Norgate-AV/smpc/README.md

 You may see a UAC prompt asking "Do you want to allow this app to make changes to your device?" - click **Yes** to continue.

+**Note**: When auto-elevation occurs:

+- The new terminal window will close immediately after compilation completes
+- Exit codes are not propagated back to the original terminal (always returns 0)
-**Note**: When auto-elevation occurs, the new terminal window will close immediately after compilation completes.
-You can view the compilation logs afterward using `smpc --logs`.
+- You can view the compilation logs afterward using `smpc --logs`
+- For scripts that need exit codes, use `sudo` instead

 ### CI/CD Environments